The Recovery Center

 LOCATION & Hours

-The Recovery Center program is open Monday-Friday, 8am-5pm, with individual appointments made in the evening when needed.
-The Intensive Outpatient program provides services on Monday, Wednesday and Thursday from 3–7pm.
+The Recovery Center program is open Monday-Friday, 8am-8pm, with individual appointments made in the evening when needed.
 The Recovery Center is located on the lower level of the Medical Office Building at 16 Hospital Drive on the York Hospital campus.
 Take the elevator to level “B” and the office is just around the corner!

 Accessibility is a priority of the Recovery Center.
 One central phone number, (207) 351-2118, will respond to all Recovery Center inquiries.
-Whether from a loved one seeking guidance about how to help a family member with a substance use disorder, or somebody in urgent need of assistance for a personal situation, trained staff will provide timely access to care and be able to direct each caller to the appropriate resource.
+Whether from a loved one seeking guidance about how to help a family member, or somebody in urgent need of assistance for a personal situation, trained staff will provide timely access to care and be able to direct each caller to the appropriate resources.

 Check out these Recovery Center success stories!